suposk/aspnet-security-api-sample/V3.0/README.md

 2. Unzip the package and run ngrok.exe.

-3. Use the command `ngrok htpp server-port-number`.
+3. Use the command `ngrok http server-port-number`.
 Replace the *{server-port-number}* placeholder value in the above command with your server port number.
 By default server app uses port 5000, so command to run ngrok looks like `ngrok http 5000`.

 5. Copy the HTTPS URL displayed in the console.
 You'll use this to configure your notification URL in the sample.